Madison's Best Picnic Spots

 Town Park

 After enjoying a day in downtown Madison, get take-out from Wing Nights @ Benny Paul’s and stroll over to Town Park.
-Lay out a blanket and enjoy a nice evening by the fountain.
+Lay out a blanket or take a seat at one of the picnic tables to enjoy a picnic in the park.
+Let the rhythmic splash of the nearby fountain and the soft evening glow shimmering across the grass set the scene while you enjoy your meal.
 Finish your night by walking over to Scoops to cool down with your choice of 30+ flavors of delicious, handcrafted ice cream.

 Hard Labor Creek State Park

-Head over to Rutledge, where you can order a bagged lunch directly from the Caboose or grab-and-go a fresh deli selection from Harvest & Honey.
+If you want more of the great outdoors to explore, head over to Rutledge.
+Here you can order a bagged lunch directly from the Caboose or grab-and-go a fresh deli selection from Harvest & Honey.
 From there you may choose to enjoy your meal in the gazebo of the quaint town park or head out for a picnic at Hard Labor Creek State Park, Georgia’s second largest state park.
 After your picnic, roast some s’mores over a fire, or visit the “Small but Special” downtown of Rutledge to enjoy the arts as patriotic and town hero murals are splashed across buildings downtown.

 Madison-Morgan Cultural Center